-During summer, you can expect it to be at its best, but really, it will flower from April right through to October, meaning your garden areas will look incredibly radiant.
+During summer, you can expect it to be at its best.
+But it will flower from April right through to October.
+Your garden will look incredibly radiant virtually year round.

-During the winter months, the leaves turn a pleasing cherry red, meaning those otherwise long and dreary days are given a visual boost in your garden.
+During the winter months, the leaves will turn a pleasing cherry red.
+So dreary days can be boosted with a burst of colour.

 2. It’s easy to care for

-Some people don’t consider using sedum groundcover because they assume it’s difficult and time-consuming to put down, but that’s not actually the case.
+Sedum groundcover is not difficult or time-consuming to look after.
 If you use sedum matting, it’s quickly and easily laid in any part of the garden…. even in awkward ornamental parts.
-What’s more, it’s incredibly easy to look after it.
+What’s more, it’s incredibly easy to look after.

 This is one hardy plant, one that easily survives the harsh British climate.
-So you don’t have to worry about any frost-protection measures, and – great news for gardeners everywhere – you don’t even have to mow or prune it.
+So you don’t have to worry about any frost-protection measures.
+Similarly, you don’t even have to mow or prune it.
 The odd bit of weeding is really all that’s required.

 3. Chemical-free and bee-friendly